nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

 4. Verify the request message using the stored message hash, attachment hashes, and signature in accordance with \[[PR-SIGDOC](#Ref_PR-SIGDOC), [BATCH-TS](#Ref_BATCH-TS)\].

-5. Send the encapsulated SOAP message and any attachments to the target service provider.
+5. Either send the encapsulated SOAP message and any attachments to the target service provider, or execute a REST request against target service provider.

 6. Start reading a response from the target service provider (message format described in [PR-MESS](#Ref_PR-MESS)).